-Universities form policy institute partnerships with Joe Biden
+Post White House, Biden collaborating with 2 universities

 NEWARK, Del.
-(AP) — The University of Delaware is collaborating with former Vice President Joe Biden to establish a new domestic-policy institute.
+(AP) — Now that he’s left the White House, former Vice President Joe Biden will split his time between programs at the University of Delaware and the University of Pennsylvania.

-Officials also announced Tuesday that Biden has been named Benjamin Franklin Presidential Practice Professor at the University of Pennsylvania, where he will lead the Penn Biden Center for Diplomacy and Global Engagement.
+Officials announced Tuesday that Biden will establish a new domestic policy institute at the University of Delaware and will head a foreign policy institute for the University of Pennsylvania.
+The foreign policy center will be located in Washington, D.C., but Biden also will have an office on the Penn campus in Philadelphia.

-Biden will serve as founding chair of UD’s Biden Institute, a research and policy center focused on issues including the economy, the environment, civil rights and criminal justice.
-The institute will be part of the university’s School of Public Policy and Administration.
+Biden will be founding chair of UD’s Biden Institute, a research and policy center focused on issues including the economy, the environment, civil rights and criminal justice.
+It will be part of the university’s School of Public Policy and Administration.

-The University of Pennsylvania center will be focused on diplomacy, foreign policy, and national security.
-It will be located in Washington, D.C., but Biden also will have an office on the Penn campus in Philadelphia.
+He has been named Benjamin Franklin Presidential Practice Professor at the University of Pennsylvania, where he will lead the Penn Biden Center for Diplomacy and Global Engagement.

 Most Read Stories